 A selective examination of territorial communities, both rural and urban.
 Topics such as the relevance of the community, sustainable development, citizen participation, community conflict, the ecological community, and the local impacts of globalization may be covered.
-Note: Students who have received credit for SOAN 3321 may not take this course for credit.

 Religion in Contemporary Societies